Philippine National Police Aviation Security Group

 The Philippine National Police Aviation Security Group (PNP-AVSEGROUP) is responsible for enforcing laws and regulations related to air travel in the Philippines.

-In the past, their duties were performed by the Philippines' Aviation Security Command (AVSECOM), formed in 1976.
+In the past, their duties were performed by the Aviation Security Command (AVSECOM), formed in 1976.
 The security group was later renamed in 1986 to Philippine Air Force Security Command (PAFSECOM).

 PNP-AVSEGROUP was formed following the passage of Department of the Interior and Local Government Act of 1990 (Republic Act 6975) to counter acts of terrorism that threaten civil aviation in the Philippines.

 History

 In response to the invitation of the United States Government, representatives from the 54 nations met at Chicago to "make arrangements for the immediate establishment of provisional world air routes and services" and "to set up an interim council to collect record and study data concerning international aviation and to make recommendations for its improvement."

 The Conference also discusses the principles and methods to be followed in the adoption of a new aviation convention."

 The Convention on International Civil Aviation (also known as Chicago Convention), is later signed by 52 States at the end of the Chicago Conference in the Grand Ballroom of the Stevens Hotel on December 7, 1944, establishing the Provisional International Civil Aviation Organization (PICAO) pending ratification from the 26 States.

 On March 5, 1947, the ratification from the 26 States was received and on April 4, 1947, the International Civil Aviation Organization (ICAO) came into force.

 In October 1947, the ICAO became a specialized agency of the United Nations linked to Economic and Social Council (ECOSOC).

 On December 16, 1970, the convention for the suppression of unlawful seizure of aircraft took place at the Hague, Netherlands by which the contracting states agreed to prohibits and punish aircraft hijacking.
 It came into effect on October 14, 1971, after it was ratified by 10 states.

 On September 23, 1971, the convention for the suppression of unlawful acts against the safety of civil aviation took place at Montreal, Canada which the contracting states agreed to prohibit and punish behavior which may threaten the safety of civil aviation and came into effect on January 26, 1973, after it was ratified by 10 states.